Jaded-Encoding-Thaumaturgy/JET-guide/docs/comparison.md

 ### Basic Script

-Here's an example of a very basic `comp.py` script which just loads the video and previews them as is.
+Here's a simple `comp.py` script example that does nothing more than loading the videos and previewing them.

 ```py
 from vapoursynth import core